FAB619/OXY-ENISO-YWB/index.md

 <hr />

 This Project was entirely done by ENISo students and professors with the help of local industries to help the government against COVID-19.
+Recall that this project had the financial and logistical support of the Presidency of the Republic as part of the "Yes We Breathe" project.

 FAB619 is only the documentation author.
 The project belongs to ENISo - École nationale d'ingénieurs de Sousse.